jbartus/netbox-lab/README.md

 ```

 # how to use
-- setup your aws cli authentication, verify with:
+- setup your aws cli authentication. verify with:
 ```
 aws sts get-caller-identity
 ```